 For most pool owners, brushing the swimming pool is another tedious chore.
-However, ask a pool maintenance professional in Jacksonville, and they will tell you that brushing is an essential responsibility that all pool owners must do, whether doing it themselves or through hiring a pool cleaner.
+However, if you ask Purple Heart Pool, a pool maintenance professional in Jacksonville, and they will tell you that brushing is an essential responsibility that all pool owners must do.
+Whether doing it themselves or through hiring a pool cleaning company.
 The reasons are explained below:

 Brushing is a necessary task that owners of brand new pools have to do.
 To extend the life of your new pool, have its surface brushed as soon as it is finished.
 The water in your pool contains calcium and other ions that tend to stick to the surface of your pool.
 These ions prevent the plaster, aggregates, or cement in the new pool from curing fully.
 In the long run, a pool that cured poorly will get damaged, which can harm the users of the pool.
 You would also incur costly repairs, as the same ions also discolor the pool’s surface even a few weeks after you’ve built your pool.

-Brushing your swimming pool three times a day, especially during the first two weeks after it was built, helps remove the ions that might interfere with your pool’s curing process.
-Brushing would also ensure that the pool’s colors remain fresh-looking.
-If you don’t have the time nor energy to do so, you can let a professional pool maintenance team do this work for you.
+Brushing your pool up to three times a day, especially during the first two weeks after it was built, will help remove any ions that might interfere with the pool’s curing process.
+Brushing will also ensure that the pool’s color remains fresh-looking.
+If you don’t have the time nor energy to do so, you can let our professional pool maintenance team do this work for you.

 Brushing does not end after a new pool’s curing period.
 You will need to you keep off dirt, grime, and algae from building up on your pool’s surface.
 By brushing off these elements, you prevent damage and extend its lifespan.
 You would also keep those swimming in it safe.
 Brushing will give your swimming pool and the water a sparkling, fresh look that will continue to beckon people to take a dip in it.
 Thus, you need to brush your pool at least once a week to keep it in good order.
 A professional pool cleaner can also help you in this maintenance task.